 I feel that a A Winning Team should have the following:

-1. Should be able to finish in one of the top three positions at the end of the league, meaning finishing in either first, second, or third place.
+1. Should be able to finish in one of the top three positions by the end of the league, meaning finishing in either first, second, or third place.

 2. Should consist of different averaged bowlers, meaning a few high averaged bowlers, as well as some that get a good enough handicap to help the team out when opposing team members are bowling over their averages.